CraigStuntz/Lbac/Readme.markdown

 F# translation of Jack Crenshaw's Pascal code from his article, "[Let's Build A Compiler](http://compilers.iecc.com/crenshaw/)".

 This code is not idiomatic F#.
-That may change in the future, but for the time being I'm translating Crenshaw's Pascal in a fairly literal way.
+I'm in the process of changing this.

 Have fun!

 Running the Application
 =======================

 Start by running the tests.
-Note because Visual Studio's support for tests in F# is lousy, **you must do a build (F6) before running the tests!** Running the tests won't implicitly update the assembly used by the test runner!

-So do a build and then run all tests in the solution.

 You can also use the compiler interactively.
 Run the project Lbac.Compiler and it will compile as you type.